Weiyan Shi

 My research interests are in Natural Language Processing, especially intelligent interactive systems 🤖 and the following directions:

 My research vision is to build a natural interface between human intelligence and machine intelligence via natural conversations, so that all members of society can interact with AI models seamlessly regardless of their backgrounds.
-Glad we are going in that direction with ChatGPT!

 Updates